charleennewland/blog/kaizen_workshops.md

 - **Observe the processes and workflows** and act as a silent observer during processes and workflows.
 Document any deviations, bottlenecks, or areas for improvement using checklists, photographs, or written notes;
 - **Approach the Gemba walk with an open mind**, ready for unexpected discoveries, and be willing to adjust preconceptions.
 This ensures a better understanding of the work environment.

-These are the first 3 steps of our 12-step guide to a proper Kaizen event.
+These are the first 3 steps of our 12-step guide to a proper kaizen event.
 In my next blog, we will go into the next 3 steps, which include Values Stream Mapping (VSM) and Root Cause Analysis (RCA).
 Two of my favourite tools.

 #### The main takeaways here are: